cliffrowley/git-goodies/README.md

 ## Disclaimer

 No guarantee is provided as to the quality of these extensions, and any loss or damage caused as a result of their use is entirely your responsibility.
 However bear in mind that I use these daily, and so far haven't managed to break anything.
 Your mileage hopefully won't vary.

+## Acknowledgements

+I borrowed the project structure (including Makefile and man page format) from [git-extras](https://github.com/visionmedia/git-extras), from which I drew inspiration to package up my own collection of git extensions.